A Fully Abstract Model of PCF Based on Extended Addressing Machines: Introduction

 The communication aspect of addressing machines may also remind the reader of formalisms such as Interactive Turing Machines~\cite{ITM,AdvancedITM} and the $\pi$-calculus ~\cite{Milner99,Sangiorgi01} which both feature communication between processes.
 Both of these formalisms use the communication aspect for the purpose of parallel/concurrent computations.
-By design, AMs do not allow for concurrent computations and model asymmetric communication rather than bilateral communication, so the similarity ends there.
+By design, AMs do not support concurrent computations and instead model asymmetric communication rather than bilateral communication, so the similarity ends there.

 Compared with models of \PCF{} based on Scott-continuous functions~\cite{Milner77,BerryCL85,Curien07}, EAMs provide a more operational interpretation of a program and naturally avoid parallel features that would lead to the failure of FA as in the continuous semantics.
-Compared with Curien's sequential algorithms \cite{Curien92} and categories of games~\cite{AbramskyMJ94,Nickau94,HylandO00} they share the intensionality of programs' denotations, while presenting an original way of modelling sequential computation.
+Compared with Curien's sequential algorithms \cite{Curien92} and categories of games~\cite{AbramskyMJ94,Nickau94,HylandO00} they share the intensionality of the denotations of the programs, while presenting an original way of modelling sequential computation.
 The model based on AMs also bares \emph{some} similarities with the categories of assembly used to model PCF \cite{LongleyTh}, mostly on a philosophical level, in the sense that these models are based on the `codes' (rather than addresses) of recursive functions realizing a formula ($\cong$ type).

 A disclaimer concerning explicit substitutions~\cite{AbadiCCL90,AbadiCCL91,CurienHL96,SeamanI96,LevyM99}: since the full abstraction property is defined on \emph{closed} \PCF{} terms, we assume a closedness condition on explicit substitutions, as in~\cite{AlvesFFM07}, to reduce the level of technicalities.
 We do not claim, or believe, that our presentation of \EPCF{} gives a satisfying theory of explicit substitution for `open' \PCF.
 In future works, we plan to build from Accattoli and Kesner's works~\cite{AccattoliK12,Accattoli18} to develop a version of \EPCF{} at the correct level of generality.
-This generalization, however, should be studied independently from our notion of EAMs.